In this review, I compare two of the most popular types of cookware: stainless steel and cast iron.

 So, which type of cookware heats more evenly and retains heat longer?

-In short, stainless steel cookware heats more evenly, but cast iron has better heat retention.
+In short, stainless steel cookware heats faster and more evenly, but cast iron has better heat retention.

 Heat conductivity, which is the ability of a material to transfer heat, is often measured by BTU or British thermal unit.
 The BTU expresses the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.
 The higher the number, the greater the heat conductivity.